julietteBergoend/pyannote-db-plumcot/README.md

 - [TheWalkingDead](https://www.imdb.com/title/tt1520211/)**

->\*only provides speech activity detection annotations
+>\*doesn't provide speaker diarization and speaker identification annotations
 \*\*partially provides speaker diarization and speaker identification annotations

-Annotations come from forced-alignment on series transcripts except for Breaking Bad and Game Of Thrones which were manually annotated by Bost et al.
+Speaker annotations come from forced-alignment on series transcripts except for Breaking Bad and Game Of Thrones which were manually annotated by Bost et al.

+Face recognition annotations consists of a dataset of images labeled with the featured characters, scrapped from [IMDb](https://www.imdb.com/).
+No bounding box nor video identification annotations are provided (for now).

+In addition, this repository provides a Python API to access the corpus programmatically.

 ## Installation